capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - Bug fixes and minor changes are merged into the current release branch (like `3.9`), and are incorporated into the next patch (3.x.y) release.
 - New features and breaking changes are merged into the `develop` branch and incorporated into the next minor (3.x) release.
 - Periodically (roughly every week), the release branch is merged into `develop` so that `develop` always has both the latest bug fixes and features.
-- `master`, which is stable and only includes releases.
+- `main`, which is stable and only includes releases.
 Pre-releases such as alphas and betas are not included.

 A "feature" is, generally speaking, anything that adds new functionality.
 Examples include a new class, a new public method, and a new parameter on a public method.
 Private methods (those beginning with `pr`) are not features.